tags

 Andrea Buran, Eleonora Sovrani

-The experimental web image archive aims at replicating on a small scale the way a human image search engine1 might work.
+The experimental web image archive aims to replicate on a small scale how a human image search engine1 might work.

-As opposed to a typical image search engine, which returns a set of images based on a user’s query, a human image search engine is powered by multiple users, who consciously search and return visual responses to each other2.
+Unlike a typical image search engine, which returns a set of images based on a user’s query, a human image search engine is powered by multiple users who consciously search for and return visual responses to each other2.

-For the sake of the experiment’s simplicity and consistency, the replication is kept at a small scale, that is all the collaborative efforts collected through the site focus on replying to just one, single predefined query word: dream.
+For the sake of simplicity and consistency, the replication is kept at a small scale; all collaborative efforts collected through the site focus on responding to just one predefined query word: dream.

-Web travelers are invited to populate the archive by submitting their own visual interpretation in response to the predefined query word/abstract concept dream.
+Web travelers are invited to populate the archive by submitting their own visual interpretation in response to the predefined query word or abstract concept dream.

-The query word dream is chosen because it is an abstract term, and thus it poses a problematic case to image search engines, since it is susceptible of multiple subjective interpretations3, and an image search engine does not know beforehand which interpretation the user is really looking for.
+The query word dream was chosen because it is an abstract term, posing a challenge for image search engines.
+The query word dream was chosen because it is an abstract term, posing a challenge for image search engines.
+As an abstract term, it is open to multiple subjective interpretations3, and an image search engine cannot know in advance which interpretation the user is truly seeking.

-In the beginning the interface of the archive was designed to work similarly to the one of an ordinary image search engine: regretfully a compromise with copyright laws4 on the Internet was required, so the archive was adapted to its current state.
+Initially, the interface of the archive was designed to function similarly to that of a typical image search engine.
+However, a compromise with copyright laws4 on the Internet became necessary, leading to its current form.

-After having read that even using a thumbnail counterpart of a copyrighted image in a web page for the mere sake of documenting such resource—like image search engines usually do—could be well enough to be deemed as copyright infringement, it was preferred not to use any thumbnails extracted from the originals at all.
+Upon learning that even using a thumbnail of a copyrighted image on a web page for documentation purposes—such as what image search engines typically do—could still be considered copyright infringement, it was decided not to use any thumbnails derived from the originals.

-For the above reason, all the thumbnails of the images collected in the archive are generated by scrambling the order of the pixels of their original counterparts.
+As a result, all the thumbnails of the images collected in the archive are generated by scrambling the order of the pixels from their original counterparts.

-The digital image archive was correlated with a physical one in the installation of the same name set up on occasion of the exhibition Can we please play the internet?.
+The digital image archive was connected to a physical one in the installation of the same name, set up on occasion of the exhibition Can we please play the internet?.

-1. The grand-scale collaboration at the basis of a human image search engine would be similar to the one of a human flesh search engine, but with a focus on images only.
+1. The large-scale collaboration at the basis of a human image search engine would resemble that of a human flesh search engine, but with a focus solely on images.

-2. The goal is subverting the top-down process typical of standard search engines, and transforming it into a bottom-up one.
+2. The goal is to subvert the top-down process typical of standard search engines, transforming it into a bottom-up approach.

 3. Image retrieval for abstract concepts is the search for image content that is not directly present in the image, but needs to be inferred from background knowledge and experience.”